KIMMEL & SILVERMAN, ATTORNEYS AT LAW

 Spot Delivery happens to unsuspecting consumers throughout the United States.
 It is very popular with dealers in Pennsylvania, New Jersey and Delaware.
 If you find yourself in this situation, the chances are good that you have legal remedies available to right this wrong.

-If you believe you are a victim of a Spot Delivery scam and wish to discuss it with a consumer attorney, call 1-800-LEMON-LAW (1-800-536-6652) or contact us by e-mail.
+If you believe you are a victim of a Spot Delivery scam and wish to discuss it with a consumer attorney, call 1-800-LEMON-LAW (1-800-536-6652) or email us.
 Remember to leave a daytime telephone number where you can be reached.
 Based on the information you provide us, an attorney will meet with you to discuss your claim.
 If we do decide to represent you, the process will be cost-free.